-- In the employment and social policy area, [the European Council endorses the agreement on 31. the common principles on flexicurity reached in the Council on 5/6 December 2007 and invites Member States to take these principles into good account when implementing national flexicurity-orientated policies.]
+- 35. In the employment and social policy area, the European Council endorses the agreement on the common principles on flexicurity reached in the Council on 5/6 December 2007 and invites Member States to take these principles into good account when developing and implementing national flexicurity-orientated policies.
 The European Council welcomes the joint analysis of the European social partners on the labour markets and underlines their important role in the design, implementation and monitoring of flexicurity policies.
-It also welcomes the ongoing consultations on the social reality stocktaking as highlighted by the single market review, which pave the way for a renewed and modern Social Agenda for Europe.
-The life-cycle approach to work should be developed by fostering active ageing and the modernization of pension systems, to ensure financial, economic and social sustainability by making the Youth Pact and the Gender Pact more operational, as well as by implementing the European Alliance for Families.
+It also welcomes the ongoing consultations on the social reality stocktaking, which pave the way for a renewed and modern Social Agenda for Europe.
+The life-cycle approach to work should be developed by fostering active ageing and the modernization of pension systems, to ensure financial, economic and social sustainability by making the Youth Pact and the Gender Pact more operational including effective monitoring and mainstreaming, as well as by exploiting the possibilities offered by the European Alliance for Families.
+The European Council welcomes the recent developments regarding structured dialogue and participation of young people in decision-making process at the European Level.
 Active inclusion policies should combine integration in the labour markets, adequate income support and quality, accessible and effective social services.
 The European Council also reaffirms its commitment with the decent work agenda as a global instrument to promote employment, better labour standards and foster development.
-The European Council welcomes the results of the European Year of Equal Opportunities for All and invites Member States to strengthen efforts to prevent and combat discrimination inside and outside the labour market. - 32.
-With respect to energy and climate change, the European Council reiterates the importance of implementing all aspects of the comprehensive 2007-2009 Action Plan endorsed last Spring with a view to taking forward the Energy Policy for Europe.
+The European Council welcomes the results of the European Year of Equal Opportunities for All and invites Member States to strengthen efforts to prevent and combat discrimination inside and outside the labour market.
+In this connection the European Council, conscious of the difficult situation faced by the Roma across the Union, invites Member States and the Union to use all means to improve their inclusion.
+To this end it invites the Commission to examine existing policies and instruments and to report to the Council on progress achieved before the end of June 2008. - 36.
+With respect to energy and climate change, the European Council reiterates the importance of implementing, in line with its March 2007 conclusions, all aspects of the comprehensive 2007-2009 Action Plan endorsed last Spring with a view to taking forward the three objectives of the Energy Policy for Europe: security of supply, competitiveness and climate change.